 On January 15, 2015, the Company entered into a contract for the sale of its Residences on The Avenue property located in Washington, DC for a gross sale price of \$196.0 million.
-The Company has agreed to provide net operating income support of up to \$6.0 million should the property's net operating income fail to achieve certain thresholds.
-The Residences on The Avenue is comprised of 335 apartment units and approximately 50,000 net rentable square feet of retail space, subject to a ground lease that expires on February 1, 2068.
-The sale is subject to the satisfaction of customary closing conditions and there can be no assurance that the sale will be consummated on the terms currently contemplated or at all.
+The Company has agreed to provide net operating income support of up to \$6.0 million should the property's net operating income fail to achieve

-On January 21, 2015, the Company's Compensation Committee approved the 2015 Multi-Year, Long-Term Incentive Program (the "2015 MYLTIP") awards under the Company's 2012 Plan to certain officers and employees of the Company.
+On January 21, 2015, the Company's Compensation Committee approved the 2015 MyLTIP awards under the Company's 2012 Plan to certain officers and employees of the Company.
 The 2015 MYLTIP awards utilize TRS over a three-year measurement period, on an annualized, compounded basis, as the performance metric.
 Earned awards will be based on the Company's TRS relative to (i) the Cohen & Steers Realty Majors Portfolio Index (50% weight) and (ii) the NAREIT Office Index adjusted to exclude the Company (50% weight).
 Earned awards will range from zero to a maximum of approximately \$40.8 million depending on the Company's TRS relative to the two indices, with three tiers (threshold: approximately \$8.2 million; target: approximately \$16.3 million; high: approximately \$40.8 million) and linear interpolation between tiers.
 Earned awards measured on the basis of relative TRS performance are subject to an absolute TRS component in the form of relatively simple modifiers that (A) reduce the level of earned awards in the event the Company's annualized TRS is less than 0% and (B) cause some awards to be earned in the event the Company's annualized TRS is more than 12% even though on a relative basis alone the Company's TRS would not result in any earned awards.